When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 • Watering: moderate, regular.

-• Top dressing: during the growth of green mass - 1 time in 2 weeks with nitrogen fertilizers, and during the flowering period - with potassium-phosphorus.
+• Feeding: during the growth of green mass - once every 2 weeks with nitrogen fertilizers, and during the flowering period - with potassium-phosphorus fertilizers.

 • Reproduction: tubers, seeds.